javaee/jms-spec/pages/CDIBeansAsJMSListeners.md

 The CDI 1.2 specification defines a managed bean in [section 3.1 "Managed beans"](http://docs.jboss.org/cdi/spec/1.2/cdi-spec.html#managed_beans).
 This states:

-<table style="text-align:left;  margin-left: 40px;" class="tab"> <tr style="background-color:#edf9fb;"> <td style="text-align:left;">
-A top-level Java class is a managed bean if it is defined to be a managed bean by any other Java EE specification, or if it meets all of the following conditions:
+> A top-level Java class is a managed bean if it is defined to be a managed bean by any other Java EE specification, or if it meets all of the following conditions:
-* It is not a non-static inner class.
+> * It is not a non-static inner class.
-* It is a concrete class, or is annotated @Decorator.
+> * It is a concrete class, or is annotated @Decorator.
-* It is not annotated with an EJB component-defining annotation or declared as an EJB bean class in ejb-jar.xml.
+> * It is not annotated with an EJB component-defining annotation or declared as an EJB bean class in ejb-jar.xml.
-* It does not implement javax.enterprise.inject.spi.Extension.
+> * It does not implement javax.enterprise.inject.spi.Extension.
-* It is not annotated @Vetoed or in a package annotated @Vetoed.
+> * It is not annotated @Vetoed or in a package annotated @Vetoed.
-* It has an appropriate constructor - either:
+> * It has an appropriate constructor - either:
-  *  the class has a constructor with no parameters, or
+>   *  the class has a constructor with no parameters, or
-  *  the class declares a constructor annotated @Inject.
+>   *  the class declares a constructor annotated @Inject.
+>

-All Java classes that meet these conditions are managed beans and thus no special declaration is required to define a managed bean.
+> All Java classes that meet these conditions are managed beans and thus no special declaration is required to define a managed bean.
-</td></tr></table>

 In addition, the managed bean instance must be obtained via dependency injection.
 This allows its lifecycle will be managed by the CDI container.
 The CDI container will take care of creating the instance when needed, and destroying it afterwards.
 For the purposes of this proposal, the term "managed bean" refers to a managed bean instance that has been obtained via dependency injection.